breakscience/labs/flask-mfa/README.md

     docker-compose up --build

-Now, navigate to http://localhost:5000 in your web browser.
-You should be able to log in and go through the MFA process.
+Now, navigate to http://localhost:5000/login in your web browser.
+You should be able to log in as 'user1' with the pass 'password123' and go through the MFA process.

+***NOTE***
+After MacOS Monterey, port 5000 is being used as an Airplay receiving port.
+You will need to either disable in System Preferences or changes the ports in the code.